NemesTom/ldap_audit_log_analysis/README.md

 The -performance switch displays data on how long the script ran and how many lines it processed.

+The -guicharts switch displays data with matplotlib charts.

+If you want to use the -performance or -guicharts arguments you have to specify a logfile first.

 As a general rule of thumb every ~500.000 line increases the runtime of the analysis by about 1.5 second, and the time it takes to analyze a logfile increases linearly with the number of lines.